-Forward prices on June 30, 2023.
-Forward prices are reported for PJM trading hubs which are adjusted to reflect the historical differences between prices at the trading hub and prices at the relevant plant locations.
-The basis adjustment is based on 2022 data
+Forward prices on June 28, 2024.
+Forward prices are reported for PJM trading hubs which are adjusted to reflect the historical differences between prices at the relevant plant locations.
+The basis adjustment is based on 2023 data

-Table 7-20 Forward prices in PJM energy markets, capacity revenue, and annual costs
+Table 7-21 Forward prices in PJM energy markets, capacity revenue, and annual costs